marinasundstrom/cmicro-compiler/README.md

 I declare a lot of strings in code, and I also manipulate strings.
 Often ending up with the same resulting string but as new object.
 That leads to sometimes unnecessary allocations.

-Remember that Miguel de Icaza once spoke about their Mono C# compiler, and how they didn't deal with string allocations.
+Remember that someone once spoke about their compiler, and how they didn't deal with string allocations.
 So they shiftet to re-using strings from a pool - "interning".

 The modern Rolsyn C# compiler is far more efficient is this regard.